Comparing Dual Action Weight Loss: MariTide vs. Mounjaro

 • Trials suggest the dose can be tapered down over time.

-Side effects in early trials:
+Side effects reported in trials:

 • Mild nausea and vomiting, typical for GLP-1 drugs.